MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/about-panel-drawer-tools.md

 <!-- ====================================================================== -->
-## Opening in tool in its default toolbar
+## Opening a tool in its default toolbar

 1. Open the **Command Menu**.